5 Signs of Father-Daughter Enmeshment & How to Spot Them

 Sign #5: Challenges in Other Relationships

 Because she never learned to set boundaries with her father, a daughter may find it difficult to establish limits in friendships.
 She might tolerate mistreatment, over-accommodate others, or feel responsible for everyone’s emotions.
-Alternatively, she may avoid close relationships altogether, fearing that intimacy will lead to the same suffocating dynamic she experienced at home.
+Alternatively, she may avoid close relationships altogether, fearing that intimacy will lead to the same suffocating pattern she experienced at home.

 Romantic relationships can be particularly challenging.
 A daughter from an enmeshed background may unconsciously seek partners who replicate the familiar pattern, choosing people who are controlling or emotionally dependent.
 Or she may struggle with commitment, pulling away whenever a relationship becomes too close because intimacy feels threatening to her sense of self.